01mf02/jq-lang-spec/impl.md

 Now, let us look at the results for object input `{"a": [range(1000000)]}`, in order to study the performance of nested updates, namely updating all values of an array inside an object.
-First, we can observe that the performance of manual updates in both `jq` and jaq, as well as native update performance in jaq, remain stable.
+First, we can observe that the performance of manual updates in `jq`, gojq, and jaq, as well as native update performance in jaq, remain stable.
 That means that these kinds of updates are not impacted by nesting.
 On the other hand, the performance of path-based updates clearly decreases.